Frequently Asked Questions

 Q. How much does tuition cost and what is the payment schedule?

-Required textbooks must be purchased by students and NOT included in the tuition amount (2017 textbook costs are approximately $800).
+Required textbooks must be purchased by students and are NOT included in the tuition amount (textbook costs are approximately $800).

 All application fees and tuition payments are nonrefundable after payment is received.
 All tuition fees are due at designated payment dates and would constitute program dismissal if not paid by these deadlines.